What is it that makes a city stand out from the crowd?

 Rotterdam’s best architecture and design are not limited to monuments, office buildings, and museums.
 One excellent piece of architecture is the well-respected, and loved restaurant Dudok.

 This building began life as an insurance firm, but after several years of reconstruction and redesign, it became one of Rotterdam’s best places to eat.
 While you relish some of their famous apple pie, feel free to admire the decor, which is all based around heavy green plants and high ceilings.
-They do an excellent job in combining industrial, dense materials with small, delicate decorative elements; giving an entire restaurant a unique, and original atmosphere.
+They do an excellent job of combining industrial, dense materials with small, delicate decorative elements; giving an entire restaurant a unique, and original atmosphere.

-Dudok is located in the city center (near Blaak station), and is within walking distance of some of Rotterdam’s best attractions.
+Dudok is located in the city center (near Blaak station) and is within walking distance of some of Rotterdam’s best attractions.
 Its great location is an additional aspect that makes it the perfect place to take a break from sightseeing and regain some energy from some of their incredible dishes.

 If you are looking for the ultimate form of architectural mastery, Markthal is perhaps one of the best places to find it; located right outside the Blaak train and metro station.